lsc0801kr/lsc0801kr/README.md

 - 👋 INHA University Geoinformatic Engineering / Software Convergence Engineering

 - 👀 I am an ordinary student who wants to make a map that can make the world a better place.
-      Autonomous Behavior mapping, 3D mapping, and so on..
+      Autonomous driving mapping, 3D mapping, and so on..

 - 🌱 Based on the various major knowledge learned in Geoinformatic engineering, I am trying to become the talent that various companies want by adding software skills.